How is a Student Loan Different From a Scholarship

 An additional bonus is that winning a scholarship feels pretty good!
 It’s an accomplishment to be selected – especially if you’ve shown talent or achievement.

-Cons One disadvantage of scholarships is that any amount you’re awarded can affect your financial aid package.
-The more scholarship money you receive, the less you are perceived to need from other sources, like federal student loans.
+One disadvantage of scholarships is that any amount you’re awarded can affect your financial aid package.
+The more scholarship money you receive, the less you are perceived to need from other sources, like grants.

 Scholarships are also very competitive.
 Students may spend a lot of time filling out applications and writing scholarship essays.
 While we encourage all students to apply for scholarships, we also encourage you to prioritize and invest your time wisely.